john-westcott-iv/ansiblefest2020/lab_exercises/lab_02.md

 ### Ansible Tower Authentication

-Before we run the “Configure Tower” job template, let’s look at the last system administrator wrote in the playbook by going to [https://github.com/john-westcott-iv/ansiblefest2020/blob/devel/configure_tower.yml](https://github.com/john-westcott-iv/ansiblefest2020/blob/devel/configure_tower.yml)
+Before we run the “Configure Tower” job template, let’s look at what the last system administrator wrote in the playbook by going to [https://github.com/john-westcott-iv/ansiblefest2020/blob/devel/configure_tower.yml](https://github.com/john-westcott-iv/ansiblefest2020/blob/devel/configure_tower.yml)

 This job template should feel familiar as it will do many things we have already done with the bootstrap playbook (create organizations, configure Ansible Tower settings, etc).
 However, when the job runs from Ansible Tower it will not have access to the command line environment variables that we set to run `ansible-playbook` with.
 So, how will the module be able to connect to Ansible Tower?